 We've extended the enrollment deposit deadline to June 1, 2020, for our incoming fall 2020 students.
-Undergraduate students can visit the After You're Admitted web page for additional information; graduate students can email their admission counselor.
+Undergraduate students can visit the After You're Admitted web page for additional information on the enrollment deposit deadline extension.

-To contact a Mills admission counselor, undergraduates should email us at email@example.com or use our online form to connect with their admission counselor and send a message to them directly.
-Graduate students should email firstname.lastname@example.org.
+To speak with a Mills admission counselor, undergraduates can book a phone or video consultation using our easy online reservation form.
+For additional questions, email us at firstname.lastname@example.org or use our form to connect with your admission counselor and send a message to them directly.
 We'll respond to your email or message in 1–2 business days and look forward to answering your questions.